guillermooo/sublime-undocs/source/extensibility/plugins.rst

-Both the ``sublime`` and ``sublime_plugin`` modules are provided by Sublime Text.
+Both the ``sublime`` and ``sublime_plugin`` modules are provided by Sublime Text; they are not part of the Python standard library.

+As we mentioned earlier, plugins reuse or create *commands*.
+Commands are an essential building block in Sublime Text.
+They are simply Python classes that can be called in similar ways from different Sublime Text facilities, like the plugin API, menu files, macros, etc.

-All new commands derive from the ``*Command`` classes defined in ``sublime_plugin`` (more on this later).
+Sublime Text Commands derive from the ``*Command`` classes defined in ``sublime_plugin`` (more on this later).

-The rest of the code is concerned with particulars of ``TextCommand`` or with the API.
+The rest of the code in our example concerned with particulars of ``TextCommand`` or with the API.
 We'll discuss those topics in later sections.

-Before moving on, though, we'll look at how we invoked the new command.
-First we opened the Python console, and then we issued a call to ``view.run_command()``.
-This is a rather inconvenient way of using plugins, but it's often useful when you're in the development phase of a plugin.
+Before moving on, though, we'll look at how we invoked the new command: first we opened the Python console and then we issued a call to ``view.run_command()``.
+This is a rather inconvenient way of calling commands, but it's often useful when you're in the development phase of a plugin.
 For now, keep in mind that your commands can be accessed through key bindings and by other means, just like other commands.